kudzu-cms/kudzu-cli/docs/src/Form-Fields/HTML-Inputs.md

 ## Data References
 It is common to want to keep a reference from one Content type to another.
-To do this in Ponzu, use the [`bosssauce/reference`](https://github.com/bosssauce/reference) package.
-It comes pre-installed with Ponzu as an ["Addon"](/Ponzu-Addons/Using-Addons).
+To do this in kudzu, use the [`bosssauce/reference`](https://github.com/bosssauce/reference) package.
+It comes pre-installed with kudzu as an ["Addon"](/kudzu-Addons/Using-Addons).

 ### `reference.Select`